 Addressing the loss your children feel when the other parent is no longer in their lives requires care.
 Despite your own feelings, don’t tell your children that the other parent’s leaving was a mistake.
 If your child asks you if the other parent was wrong to leave, you might say that everyone makes mistakes at times and this “might be” one of those times.
 However, withhold your own judgment on the matter.
-Instead, focus on helping your children deal with any feelings of rejection or guilt they might have.
+Focus on helping your children deal with any feelings of rejection or guilt they might have.

 Take time to think through how you will handle the issue of abandonment with your children.
 If you feel that you and/or your children need outside help, find a professional in your area who can provide assistance.

 What to say to your children about abandonment

 Consider your child’s age when discussing abandonment.
 Here are suggested scripts for different ages: